SolaceSamples/solace-samples-semp/docs/_tutorials/curl.md

 The following examples use `curl` which is a simple command line tool which can easily send HTTP requests and print the response.
 Most programming languages have readily available libraries for HTTP.
 It should be easy enough to adapt the examples below to the programming language of your choosing.

 Alternatively, it is also possible to use SEMP through a client library.
-If you are interested in using a client library, you can look at this [Quick Start tutorial]({{ site.baseurl }}/java-client/) which provides steps for generating a client library and using it to make SEMP calls.
+If you are interested in using a client library, you can look at this [Quick Start tutorial]({{ site.baseurl }}/java-client/) which provides steps for using a client library to make SEMP calls.

 ## Assumptions